Sorted dynamic tables

 Semantically, if a row with the specified key was in the table, it will be deleted.
 If there was no row, then no changes will occur.

 As with most MVCC systems, deletion in YTsaurus comes down to writing a row without data, but with a special tombstone marker that signals deletion.
 This means that freeing up disk space from deleted rows does not happen immediately, but in a delayed manner.
-Deleting rows also does not cause an immediate acceleration in reading.
-Since data combining occurs during reading, it slows down.
+Deleting rows also does not instantly increase reading speed.
+On the contrary, it causes a slowdown, because during read operations data is merged.

 Locking rows